sarakarimi/PlantMap/README.md

 This works the same whether you use the base CLIP model, or load in one of the other four models.

+## Federated finetuning

+The default settings are the best settings we found in our local experiments.
+You can find detailed instructions [here](fedn_supervised/README.md).

 ## Project members:

 Derya Akbaba - Linkoping University <br>